-Pandas are really iconic creatures!
-Associated with China, bamboo and the World Wildlife Fund, these slow-moving, black-and-white beasts are also perhaps some of the most misunderstood.
 Think you know a lot about these great bears?
-Here are a few interesting facts about Pandas that might just surprise you.
+Here are a few fun facts about pandas that might just surprise you.

 The panda’s name is actually shortened from Giant Panda – it’s likely just easier to say!